Refractive Lens Exchange

 4. Damage to the iris or pupil.
 This is not likely, but can occur.
 It if does, it can interfere with the best possible vision, and produce severe glare, light sensitivity, and a cosmetically displeasing appearance to the eye.

 6. Need for capsulotomy.
-In about 1 out of 2 to 3 eyes following refractive lens replacement the “capsule” behind the implant becomes clouded to some degree.
-This is usually very easy to correct using the YAG laser, but having the capsule opened may increase the risk of cystoid macular edema and retinal detachment.
+In about 1 out of 3 eyes following refractive lens replacement the “capsule” behind the implant becomes clouded to some degree.
+This is usually very easy to correct using the YAG laser, but having the capsule opened is felt to increase the risk of cystoid macular edema and retinal detachment.

 7. Effect on accommodation.
 (See “Presbyopia” section).
 The ability to focus at different distances automatically in young people is done by the natural lens of the eye.
-Following refractive lens exchange, this ability is gone and the resulting effect must be understood.
+Following refractive lens replacement, this ability is gone and the resulting effect must be understood.
 In patients near or over 40, this changing focus ability is already decreased or lost and is not generally much of an issue.
 It is, however, an important consideration, especially in younger people.
-This surgery creates “instant presbyopia” and unless it is compensated for by monovision or a multi-focal lens implant, there will be a need to use glasses for near tasks such as reading.
+This surgery creates “instant presbyopia” and unless it is compensated for by monovision the implantation of a multifocal implant, there will be a need to use glasses for near tasks such as reading.
 If you are a candidate for Refractive Lensectomy, you will be given a separate booklet to study.

 Schedule a Consultation Today